SPL-ethz/snow/docs_src/tutorial.rst

 Version 2.0.
 Freezing simulations with internal gradients
 =========================================================

+In version 2.0. new functionalities related to spatial phenomena during freezing are integrated into the package: when simulating the freezing process in a single container of arbitrary size, the model considers that internal gradients of temperature and of ice mass fraction form.
+Such spatial simulation of freezing is currently only available for a single container, i.e., it does not consider thermal interactions with potential neighboring containers.
+Hence the spatial freezing model in version 2.0. provides complimentary information to the process-scale freezing models introduced earlier.
+An upcoming scientific publication will discuss the model development, validation, and relevant use cases in detail.

-In version 2.0. new functionalities related to spatial phenomena during freezing are added, meaning we consider internal gradients of temperature and ice mass.
-We thus simulate a single, independent vial and we do not consider interaction among vials.
-We model different **dimensionalities (0D, 1D and 2D)** of the vial and different **freezing configurations (shelf-ramped freezing, vacuum-induced surface freezing (VISF) and jacket-ramped freezing)**.
-Vial geometry, other constants and operating condistions are specified as established in previous versions.
-We start by importing the **Snowing** module:
+The spatial model (termed Snowing) accounts for different **dimensionalities (0D, 1D and 2D)** of the vial and for different **freezing configurations (shelf-ramped freezing, vacuum-induced surface freezing (VISF) and jacket-ramped freezing)**.
+These three configurations represent common freezing conditions employed in both commercial manufacturing and in academia.
+Vial geometry, other constants and operating conditions are specified as established in previous versions.
+We start by importing the new **Snowing** module:

 .. code-block:: python